NirjharDeb/CS8803_MLSecurity_MCP_Defense_Server/README.md

 }
 ```

 Then, go back to Installed MCP Servers and refresh `ronin-defense-mcp-v1` until the light is green and it shows the tools associated with the Ronin MCP server.
-If you had originally configured and turned on `ronin-mcp-v1`, please make sure that one is turned off because `ronin-defense-mcp-v1` is a proxy for that malicious server.
+If you had originally configured and turned on `ronin-mcp-v1`, please make sure that one is turned off in Cursor's Installed MCP Servers page because `ronin-defense-mcp-v1` is a proxy for that malicious server.
 In Cursor, open the AI Panel and try the following prompt to see if the server connection is successful:

 ![Example interaction with Ronin MCP server](README_image.png)